andrewrfreed/ConversationalAI/README.md

 * Chapter 7: How Accurate is Your Assistant?
 * Chapter 8: How to Test Your Dialog Flows
 * Chapter 9: How to Deploy and Manage
+* Chapter 10: How to Improve Your Assistant
+* Chapter 11: How to Build Your Own Classifier
+* Chapter 12: Training for Voice

 This repository includes code samples from the book.
 I will update this repository with more information about the book as it becomes available.